sheerun/the-global-gitignore/README.md

 # The global `.gitignore`

-An exhaustive global `.gitignore` file with 775 rules
+An exhaustive global `.gitignore` file with all possible rules

 ## Installation